-Cape Atlantic I.N.K. will retain its business, client, billing and other records for such periods as required under applicable law.
-Cape Atlantic I.N.K. will retain and destroy such records in accordance with Cape Atlantic I.N.K.'s document retention and destruction policy, as may be adopted or amended by the Board of Trustees from time to time.
+The Organization will retain its business, client, billing and other records for such periods as required under applicable law.
+The Organization will retain and destroy such records in accordance with the Organization's document retention and destruction policy, as may be adopted or amended by the Board of Trustees from time to time.